-During the semester, we will be discussing four teaching cases.
+The first homework is a teaching case.
 A teaching case is basically a story that describes a real business situation faced by managers, employees, entrepreneurs, etc. Cases allow you to perform an analysis/evaluation and recommend a course of action for the protagonist of the case.